-Education now is a completely different beast than it has ever been.
-The challenges of the Covid-19 pandemic worldwide have shoved the online learning model to the forefront of education while leaving educators completely unprepared.
-Curriculum and teaching methods have had to be redesigned, scraped, re-taught, and changed altogether to accommodate this new style of learning amidst the pandemic.
+Education now is an entirely different beast than it has ever been.
+The challenges of the pandemic worldwide have shoved the online learning model to the forefront of education.
+This left educators completely unprepared.
+Curriculum and teaching methods have had to be redesigned, scraped, re-taught, and changed altogether to accommodate this new learning style.
 However, there is a bright side to this!
 With all of the cons to online learning, there are just as many pros from this rapid pivot.
 Teachers all over the world have quickly learned about the advantages and disadvantages of teaching online.
-There are many things that have been learned and will be a future benefit, while there are always a few things that we could put into the trash.
+Many things have been learned and will be a future benefit, while there are always a few things that we could put into the trash.

 Online Education Pros & Cons

 There is no doubt that the norm for the learning environment has greatly vastly changed.
 However, I would also venture to say that there are more pros of online learning than cons.
-Online learning, just like in-person learning, brings about its challenges to overcome and hoops to jump through.
-Though doors have been opened now, that cannot be shut, and many have learned that this method of instruction provides many more freedoms that were not readily available pre-Covid.
+Just like in-person learning, online learning brings about its challenges to overcome and hoops to jump through.
+Though doors have been opened now, they cannot be shut, and many have learned that this method of instruction provides many more freedoms that were not readily available pre-Covid.

 It is Great for the “Doers”

 Students who are intrinsically motivated do best with online learning courses.
-These students, if placed in a traditional classroom environment, would likely be the ones attending class on time, completing assignments that are quality, and understand the value in learning the material presented.
-In one of my classrooms, these are the students that need the least amount of assistance and would do anything it takes to accomplish their personal goals.
+If placed in a traditional classroom environment, these students would likely be attending class on time.
+These students are the ones who can complete quality assignments and understand the value of learning the material presented.
+In one of my classrooms, these students need the least amount of assistance and would do anything it takes to accomplish their personal goals.

-Many students who are self-motivated and have instinctual time management skills will do well with whatever mode of learning they are involved in.
+Many self-motivated students have instinctual time management skills.
+They will do well with whatever mode of learning they are involved in.
 In this case, online learning and online classes provide more freedom in learning and doing outside of the classroom.
 Weaknesses in time management may lend to a student having a difficult time with online learning.

 Education is Available Anytime, Anywhere!